axju/socialpy/README.md

 login-data and manage all apis.
 It has also a small database (a django-project), for saving your posts.
 This help you to post stuff, if you now how to program.

+## Attention
+I have change the structure, so all examples and documentation will be wrong.
+It will be fix soon.

 ## Install
 It's still under develop.
 See the Development section for some install